Intrinsic Bias Metrics Do Not Correlate with Application Bias: Results

-\textbf{Gender bias} is much easier to identify in Spanish than some other kinds of bias, and has high performance scores with F1 in the high 80s.\footnote{This is perhaps due to examples in the training data having clearer markers such as specific anti-female slurs, but is itself an interesting question.} So there is always, in an \textit{absolute} sense, no gender bias (all values are negative).
-There are no overall trends when this is modified to be more or less extreme, and there are no positive correlations in any conditions.
-There is a moderate negative correlation between the two metrics for precision only when looking at only fastText embeddings, and this is true of both preprocessing and postprocessing as bias modification methods.
+\textbf{Gender bias} in our models is in an \textit{absolute} sense never present, since in Spanish hatespeech targeted against women is easier to identify than against others ( with F1 in the high 80s).\footnote{This is perhaps due to examples in the training data having clearer markers such as specific anti-female slurs, but is itself an interesting question.} But there are no overall trends when this is bias is modified to be more or less extreme, and there are no positive correlations in any conditions.
+There is a moderate \textit{negative} correlation for precision only when looking at fastText embeddings.

-\textbf{Migrant bias} is clearly challenging to identify, with much lower F1 in the low 60s.
-There are similarly no trends save in a select few experimental conditions.
-There is a positive correlation for recall between migrant bias and performance gap for preprocessing for fastText only (word2vec displays no relationship for recall).
-This fits the expectation that fastText may be more sensitive to preprocessing than postprocessing due to use of subwords, as discussed above, though in the gender bias case with negative correlation it is equally sensitive to both, so it is hard to draw conclusions.
-To confuse the situation further, the only trends in precision are present in word2vec, and are negative correlations, and exist across both bias modification conditions.
+\textbf{Migrant bias} similarly has no trends save in very restricted conditions broken out by bias modification type.
+In contrast to the gender case, hatespeech against migrants is clearly challenging to identify, with much lower F1 in the low 60s.
+There is a positive correlation between migrant bias and performance gap for recall with preprocessing in fastText only.
+This fits the expectation that fastText may be more sensitive to preprocessing than postprocessing due to subwords, as discussed above, though in the gender bias case with negative correlation it is equally sensitive to both, so it is hard to draw conclusions.
+Given the smaller number of datapoints for Spanish (discussed below) this is likely just noise.
+To confuse the situation further, the only trends in precision are present in word2vec, and are negative correlations.